 Lovegrove Gallery & Gardens

 One of Matlacha’s most colorful landmarks is Lovegrove Gallery & Gardens on Pine Island Road.
 It is a whimsical reflection of owner and entrepreneur Leoma Lovegrove, for whom it serves as her international headquarters, artist studio and island gift shoppe.
-In the historic fishing village now described by locals as a “quirky artists’ haven,” Lovegrove Gallery & Gardens sets the tone for the entire gallery district with its flamingo pink roof, polka dotted walls and mix of art, pop sculpture and gift ideas.
+In the historic fishing village now described by locals as a “quirky artists’ haven,” Lovegrove Gallery & Gardens sets the tone for the entire gallery district with its flamingo pink roof, thalo green fencing and walls, hot pink door and window trim and enticing mix of art, pop sculpture and gift ideas.

 Location.
 Located at 4637 Pine Island Road, Lovegrove Gallery & Gardens lies in the heart of Matlacha’s art district.
 To reach it, visitors coming from Fort Myers or Cape Coral must traverse the Fishingest Bridge in the World.
 Once across, they’ll find Lovegrove Gallery & Gardens sandwiched between Island Visions to the west and WildChild Art Gallery to the east, and sitting directly across the boulevard from Frills I and II and Trader’s Hitching Post, with its trademark mannequin of an sunglassed Indian decked out in a white hard hat and yellow and bright orange roadside safety vest.